 My husband is talented designer who not only created our logo, but also took many of the photographs you see on this site.
 Sorry, I'm afraid he's not for hire.

 Who made my product?

 Every Aerende order comes with a tag stating the name of the individual who made it.
 In certain cases, where safeguarding is an issue, or where a team has been involved, it may just feature the name of an organisation.

 What is Aerende’s USP?

-Aerende is unique (we think) in being the only online shop in the UK where you can buy homewares and interior products that are not just desirable, but comply with the most rigorous social and environmental credentials that any responsible consumer would be looking for.
+Aerende is unique (we think) in being the only online shop in the UK where you can buy interior and gifts products that are not just desirable, but comply with the most rigorous social and environmental credentials that any responsible consumer would be looking for.
 We adhere to the famous William Morris adage that you should "Have nothing in your houses that you do not know to be useful, or believe to be beautiful."
-Our products are should last a lifetime and become items to cherish.
+Our products should last a lifetime and become items to cherish.
 To us transparency is everything.
 If there's something you (as a maker or consumer) want to know about a product or business practice, just ask.